 While sipping coffee with my colleagues, we were discussing the details of our next planned trips, when one of them suggested that I should travel to their homeland, Iran.
 They told me about the scenic landscapes, the sights, the famously cheap transportation, the residents’ hospitality.
 We discussed the highlights of the unused turistic charm and cultural attributes.
-That’s when the question occured to me: how safe is it to travel to Iran as a same sex couple?
+That’s when the question occured to me: how safe is it to travel to Iran as a same-sex couple?
 For example, I have heard a lot of positive things about Israel (thanks to Kristóf Steiner), but all that comes to mind about Iran is oil, american sanctions and buying a 1000 of the Ikarus, which is possibly because of my irregular news-reading habits.
-After I git home from work, I started my research on what is waiting for a same-sex couple in Iran.
+After I got home from work, I started my research on what is waiting for a same-sex couple in Iran.
 In a nutshell: not many good things.

-While doing a some digging on the internet, I became sure of two things: We will not travel to Iran, since same-sex relationships are illegal there, and that while choosing your destination you should definitely look up its LGBTQ+ situation.
+While doing some digging on the internet, I became sure of two things: we will not travel to Iran since same-sex relationships are illegal there, and that while choosing your destination you should definitely look up its LGBTQ+ situation.
 Finding information about travelling as a lesbian is not as simple as you think it would be, since most of the articles are directed towards gay men.
 But the question is: where can lesbians go on vacation that is both safe and enjoyable?
 This article was written mainly to recommend destinations for those who’d like to travel within Europe, but because of its importance, it has a not-recommended section as well.
 Let’s begin with the latter, countries where a rainbow lifestyle is illegal.

 Where are lesbians not welcome?

 If you have the dreamy seaside, sunset-y romantic scenario on your bucket list, you might have Egypt, Tunisia, Marocco, perhaps Maldive Islands or Jamaica among your possible destinations.
 The previously mentioned method, “acting the straight way” and the approach which says “it’s not written on our foreheads, what could go wrong” could work.
 But if any problem occurs, there are very few legal options, because these countries also consider lesbian relationships a criminal act.
-India became a very popular destination too, and lesbian relationships are not illegal there, but homosexual men could face life sentence for their “sins”.
+India became a very popular destination, too, and lesbian relationships are not illegal there, but homosexual men could face life sentence for their “sins”.
 Knowing this, the African and Asian countries and even most of the Caribbean-area don’t seem so attractive anymore.
 ILGA’s worldwide research, “State-Sponsored Homophobia” (2017) offers a great standing-ground about the legal situation of same-sex couples.
 The publication mentions 72 countries where relationships between men are illegal, 45 among them consider relationships between women illegal as well.

 The first advice of pages that offer travelling tips is to keep it discrete, not to make a stir if we are somewhere where homosexuality is not accepted.
-Looking for LGBTQ-friendly accomodation can be tricky, and it’s advised to listen to other travellers experience and advice, because unfortunately not every gay-friendly spot is actually gay-friendly.
+Looking for LGBTQ-friendly accomodation can be tricky, and it’s advised to listen to other travellers experiences and advice, because unfortunately not every gay-friendly spot is actually gay-friendly.

 Three steps for lesbians to prepare for a vacation:

 - Getting to know the current legal situation of gay people.
-Is marriage or domestic partnership allowed, or are same-sex relationships illegal.
+Is marriage or domestic partnership allowed or are same-sex relationships illegal?
 The legal situation is the main thing that defines how safe or unprotected we are.

 - Discovering the local gay lifestyle.
 Are there pride marches, are there programmes for gays and lesbians, options for entertainment, actively functioning LGBTQ organizations?
 The laws don’t always show the level of judgement clearly, so it’s important to be aware of the level of social acceptance.

 - Looking for lesbian-friendly accomodation, so you don’t have to be afraid of getting looks from the staff or the other guests.
 Some booking sites such as Trivago and Hotels.com already have an LGBTQ-friendly filter, and hopefully Airbnb, Booking.com and TripAdvisor’s booking sites will improve their options as well.
 Hearing the bad experiences about Airbnb despite their zero tolerance against discrimination is still disappointing, so it’s best to clear that you are a lesbian couple when you’re booking.
-(At least, that’s what we do, and we’ve only had great experiences.)
+(At least, that’s what we do and we’ve only had great experiences.)